ProVent Equipment Scrubber

 car and evacuate all chlorine at that facility as well.
 In both cases, the procedure

 to change the safety relief valve was essentially the same.
 After evacuation of

 the chlorine, the Powell Scrubber at the east coast facility was turned off and,

-as a precaution, the tank car was purged with dry air at 150 psi from the Powell Dry Air Padding System (shown on right).
+as a precaution, the tank car was purged with dry air at 150 psi from the Powell Dry Air Padding System (shown above).
 The Powell Scrubber was

 then turned on to evacuate the remaining chlorine and dry air.